Blendify/blender-manual/blender_docs/manual/modeling/objects/groups_and_parenting.rst

 they will all be children of the parent and will be at the same level of the hierarchy (they are "siblings").

-The *Set Parent To* popup dialog is context sensitive, which means the number of entries it displays can change depending on what objects are selected when the :kbd:`Ctrl-P` shortcut is used.
+The *Set Parent To* pop-up dialog is context sensitive, which means the number of entries it displays can change depending on what objects are selected when the :kbd:`Ctrl-P` shortcut is used.